dmerc/snipp/README.md

 Tired of IDE dependent snippet plugins ?
 Here is a pure bash solution.

+Snipp uses pygments to highlight syntax, and supports 8 or 256 color terminals.

-Use `snipp help` for documentation.
+Use `snipp help` for documentation, its very simple

-snipp uses python pygments library for code highlighting and $EDITOR for snippet editing.
+tested only on linux but should work in any bash environment.

+dependencies:
+ bash
+optional dependecies:
+ pygments
+ tput

+license:
+  MIT (basically do whatever you want)